 4. Take care of SEO.

-SEO (Search Engine Optimization) is the process to highly optimize your posts so that they display near the top of Google search results for various keywords and phrases related to the post.
+SEO (Search Engine Optimization) is the process to highly optimizing your posts so that they display near the top of Google search results for various keywords and phrases related to the post.

 To improve the SEO for your site, there are some practices used for post formatting, keyword usage, and headline tags.
-They go in line with the correct structure of of high quality post.
+They go in line with the correct structure of high-quality posts.